Nashhz/FLanceBERT-digital-freelance-job-semantic-matching/README.md

 # FLanceBERT — Digital Freelance Job Semantic Matching
-⚠️ Note: This project is still a work in progress.
-New features and improvements will be added and documented over time.

 An intelligent freelance job matching system that uses **Sentence-BERT** to match user profiles with freelance job descriptions based on semantic similarity.